 How to deal with panic attacks.
 Panic attacks are an awful thing to go through.
 For some people they can be a regular thing, for others they are less frequent.
 But if you want to beat them, then read on.

-From coaching people over the years I have put together some of the most common questions my clients ask me about panic attacks and anxiety attacks.
+From helping people over the years I have put together some of the most common questions my people ask me about panic attacks and anxiety attacks.

 Can they kill me?

 A panic attack has never been recorded as the cause of death on a death cert as far as we can tell.
 As awful as they are, they have never caused somebody to die.
 There is no record of a heart attack induced by a panic attack that I could find!
 So the answer is a “panic attack” can’t kill you.
 Worst case is you’ll faint.

 Fight or flight?

 Without getting too complex, here is where panic attacks physically come from.
-When your body perceives a threat, like for example a large vicious looking dog growls at you, or a tremour of an earthquake, or something that gives you a split second reaction of “I’m in danger”.
+When your body perceives a threat, like for example a large vicious looking dog growls at you, or a tremor of an earthquake, or something that gives you a split second reaction of “I’m in danger”.
 Your body releases adrenalin from your adrenal glands.
 The purpose of this is to raise your response time, elevate your heart rate so that you are ready for action.
 Some call it the “flight or fight” instinct built in to us.
 It’s a great thing, it raises your senses, you get a little stronger, you have a heightened state of awareness, your heart rate goes up, and are you are ready to tackle whatever threat comes your way.
 This was quite important when dinosaurs roamed the earth and man wasn’t the only hunter in the woods.
 It’s a protective instinct, it’s being battle ready.
 This response to a fright is normal and healthy.

 What is a panic attack?